 CR215 Fundamentals of Conducting (3)

 This course provides the foundation of conducting technique and philosophy.
 The overall focus of the course is to establish the important relationship between ear, body and the choral sound.
-Prerequisite: TH141
+Prerequisite: TH141.
+Offered every semester.

 CR315 Techniques of Conducting (3)